catececcato/ComplexSystems/README.md

 The following questions are adressed:

-- Section 1: Are the raw EEG data and recall score time series stationary?
+- Are the raw EEG data and recall score time series stationary?

-- Section 2: What is the optimal embedding dimension for our EEG data?
+- What is the optimal embedding dimension for our EEG data?

-- Section 3: How does increasing tp (time points in the future for prediction) affect simplex projection results for EEG data?
+- How does increasing tp (time points in the future for prediction) affect simplex projection results for EEG data?

-- Section 4: What does convergent cross mapping indicate about the relationship between EEG data and recall in our experiment?
+- What does convergent cross mapping indicate about the relationship between EEG data and recall in our experiment?

 ## [Entry 5 - Correlation in EEG Data](Portfolio%20Entries%20(pdf)/)
 This entry investigates coordination (also known as functional connectivity in neuroscience literature) between brain regions using EEG Data and phase synchrony metrics.

 The following questions are addressed:

-- Section 1: Is there a difference in connectivity between electrodes based on the experiment condition?
+- Is there a difference in connectivity between electrodes based on the experiment condition?

-- Section 2: Does the metric of phase synchrony we choose affect whether there is a significant difference or not?
+- Does the metric of phase synchrony we choose affect whether there is a significant difference or not?

-- Section 3: Does connectivity look different in different frequency bands or in different regional groupings?
+- Does connectivity look different in different frequency bands or in different regional groupings?

 ## [Entry 6 - Fractals]